benmvp/slides/2018/reactalicante/react-perf.md

 NOTES:
 - But there's really no reason to write that
   * Because that's exactly what `React.PureComponent` does!
+- If you're mutating your data in a "pure" way
+  * You can use `PureComponent`

 /////
 <!-- .slide: data-background="url(../../img/react-perf/gentrit-sylejmani-723365-unsplash-butterfly-stroke.jpg) no-repeat center" data-background-size="cover" -->